davkow/on-my-bookshelf/docs/overview.md

 ## Reference

-For detailed descriptions of the service's resources, refer to the [API reference docs](index.md#api-reference-docs), which include separate sections for [user resource](api/user.md) and [books resource](api/books.md).
+For detailed descriptions of the service's resources, refer to the [API reference docs](index.md#api-reference-docs), which include separate sections for [user resource](api/user.md) and [book resource](api/books.md).

 ## Troubleshooting and Support